 Before we jump into a few of the most popular data modeling techniques, let's discuss the differences between data warehouses and data marts.

 A data warehouse is a system that you store data in (or push data into) to run analytics and queries.
 A data mart is an area within a data warehouse that stores data for a specific business function.
-(I put this in to give you an SEO anchor point for the data mart vs data warehouse post you're creating.)

 So, let's say that you build your entire data warehouse.
 That's great!
 But, your sales team is going to be using that data warehouse in a vastly different way than your legal team.
 And, certain workflows and data sets are only valuable to certain teams.
 Data marts are where all of those team-specific data sets are stored, and queries are processed.